JOHN SIDDIQUE

 John holds an MA in Literature and Creative Writing from Manchester Victoria University and is an Honorary Fellow of Leicester University.
 He is the former Canterbury Poet Laureate and was Poet in Residence at California State University, LA, for The British Council.

-John is the newly appointed Project Coordinator for The Royal Literary Fund and WritersMosaic in The North of England, where he leads literary events, commissions, and initiatives that redefine the mainstream in British literature.
-He is also dedicated to strengthening the network of RLF Fellows in the region, creating new opportunities and support systems for some of the UK’s most exceptional writers.
+John is the Project Coordinator for The Royal Literary Fund and WritersMosaic in The North of England, where he leads literary events, commissions, and initiatives that rewrite the mainstream in British literature.
+He is dedicated to developing and strengthening the literary network in the region, supporting The RLF’s work and Fellows, and creating new opportunities and support systems for some of the UK’s most exceptional writers.

 If you are interested in the sacred aspect of John’s work go here.